 Broadmayne Parish Council provides allotments for residents and owns the playing field and village hall site.

-As well as our work in the village we also represent our parishioners, and negotiate on their behalf, in contacts with the District and County Councils and other organisations.
+As well as our work in the village we also represent our parishioners, and negotiate on their behalf, in contacts with the Dorset Council and other organisations.
 We are statutory consultees on all planning applications in the parish and these are generally discussed in public at the Parish Council meetings before a response is made.
 We also respond to many other consultations.
 The organisations that make the final decisions know that a parish council gives the best reflection of how a community feels about something, and its comments will be taken seriously; so, you need to tell us your views.

 Based on the size of the electorate, seven Councillors make up Broadmayne Parish Council which employs a part-time clerk.
 Councillors are volunteers who are elected to serve in four-year terms.
-There are currently two vacancies on the Council and we would be pleased to hear from anyone who would consider supporting their community by joining us, please contact the Chairman to discuss the role of a councillor.
-The parish council is able to co-opt members, so there is no need to wait for an election.

 The Council meets once a month, generally on the first Monday of the month, at 7:30pm in the Methodist Church Hall.
 Members of the public are encouraged to attend and will have an opportunity to address the meeting and debate issues of concern.

 Agendas and Minutes are posted on this website and on the public noticeboards in the village.